On the rationality problem for quadric bundles: Preliminaries

 \subsection{Conventions and notations}

 All schemes are separated.
 A variety is an integral scheme of finite type over a field.
-Two varieties $X$ and $Y$ over a field $k$ are stably birational, if $X\times \CP^m$ is birational (over $k$) to $Y\times \CP^n$ for some $n,m\geq 0$.
+Two varieties $X$ and $Y$ over a field $k$ are stably birational, if $X\times \CP^m_k$ is birational (over $k$) to $Y\times \CP^n_k$ for some $n,m\geq 0$.
 A resolution of a variety $Y$ is a proper birational morphism of varieties $\tau:\widetilde Y\longrightarrow Y$, with $\widetilde Y$ smooth.
 If $Z\subset Y$ is a closed subscheme of a variety $Y$, then a log resolution of the pair $(Y,Z)$ is a resolution of singularities $\tau:\widetilde Y\longrightarrow Y$ such that the reduced subscheme which underlies $\tau^{-1} Z$ is a simple normal crossing divisor.
-A very general point of some scheme, is a closed point which is contained in a countable intersection of dense open subsets.
+A property is said to hold for a very general point of a scheme if it holds at all closed points outside some countable union of proper closed subsets.